Zika Virus FAQ

 How is Zika virus transmitted?

 The Zika virus is primarily transmitted through the bite of infected Aedes mosquitoes, the same mosquitoes that spread Chikungunya and dengue.
 These mosquitoes are aggressive daytime biters and they can also bite at night.
 Mosquitoes become infected when they bite a person already infected with the virus.
 Infected mosquitoes can then spread the virus to other people through bites.
 It can also be transmitted from a pregnant mother to her baby in utero during pregnancy or around the time of birth.
-The virus can also be spread through contact with an infected person's blood or possibly through sexual contact.
+The virus can also be spread through contact with an infected person's blood or through sexual contact.

 Who is at risk of being infected?

 Anyone who is living in or traveling to an area where Zika virus is found who has not already been infected with Zika virus is at risk for infection, including pregnant women.
 Or those who come in contact with infected blood or have sexual contact with an infected person.